grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "Name's Sir Piero --- pee-ahr-oh, at least that's how most off-shore folks pronounce it."

-[//]: # (I renamed this dude like 4 times, and I no longer can remember how I landed on Piero -- maybe it is in the detailed notes?.
-I do not hate it though.)
+[//]: # (I renamed this dude like 4 times and finally settled on Piero.
+The name comes from the captain of the Andrea Doria. --- And, almost unbelievably since I had forgotten and this was not intentional: it is the contact name in the Bruce-Partington submarine plans Sherlock Holmes story, though spelled Pierrot and presumably French?)

 "_Sir_ Piero?"
 Percy asked.